Nassau Bahamas Cruise Port – 5 Nearby Beach Options

 Junkanoo Beach is very close to Nassau’s Cruise Port (Prince George Wharf) and within walking distance to your ship.
 After disembarking, take an immediate right (west) and you’ll arrive at the beach in roughly 15 minutes.
 Street access is a bit dicey as the roads are fairly narrow with heavy traffic and quickly moving vehicles.
 Just be mindful of cars and it shouldn’t be a problem.
 If concerned, a three-minute cab ride is also an option.

 Some visitors would argue that the beach is too close to the cruise port.
 While relaxing in the sand, the docked cruise ships will be in your vista background.
 To some that can be a comforting sight.
 Others would prefer to get some distance.

 Nassau’s Junkanoo Beach is free to access.
 If you’re planning to use a beach chair, grab some food, or borrow some water-sports equipment, there will be an associated charge.

 Junkanoo Beach – Upgraded Option

 If you’re looking for a beach as close to Nassau Cruise Port as possible while ALSO avoiding crowds and solicitors, there’s another option we’d suggest.
-Next to Junkanoo Beach is a private section of the coast operated by the Hilton British Colonial Resort.
+Next to Junkanoo Beach is a private section of the coast operated by the Hilton Resort Day Pass.
 For $82 you’ll get private beach access, cleaner chairs & umbrellas, pool & cabana access, and $40 in food and drink credit.
 This truly is the most convenient way to experience Nassau beaches.
 If you’re planning to rent chairs and have a bite to eat, this upgraded option could make sense.